How To Store Cheese: What to Do When You Get It Home

 Perhaps you know how you shouldn’t store cheese.
 But do you know how you should?
 Proper preservation of cheese is easier than you think.

-The first thing to know: DO NOT store your cheese in plastic wrap!
+The first thing to know: Even though it often comes this way, DO NOT store your cheese in plastic wrap!
 Wrapping cheese directly in plastic is the equivalent of flavor suffocation.
 Cheese is a living, breathing thing, and closing it off to air is just about the worst thing you can do to it.
 Plus, plastic wrap has a taste, and it takes just a day for that flavor to start making its way into the face of the cheese.

-• Place the parchment or waxed paper flat on your counter with the wedge on top, and then bring the edges of the paper up and around the cheese, creasing as you go to make neat, clean folds.
+- Wrap up the cheese: Bring the edges of the paper up and around the cheese, creasing as you go to make neat, clean folds.
 You can use tape to secure if you’d like.

-• But don't forget about your cheese once it’s in your fridge!
+- Don’t forget about your cheese once it’s in your fridge!
 Ideally, you should buy as much cheese as you think you’ll consume in one to two sittings.
 Try bringing home small quantities more often so that so that you don’t have to store it, since home refrigeration preys on those uneaten, forgotten wedges.